OpenVox Document Center OpenVox Document Center

 • Module Upgrade – How to Upgrade Module System

-• SMS API Delivery – How to send SMS through API and set up SMS server to receive it
+• SMS API Delivery – How to send SMS through API

 • SMS Restrictions – How to set SMS restrictions